lrq3000/pyFileFixity/README.md

 Cython implementation
 ---------------------------------

+This section describes how to use the Cython implementation.
+However, you should first try PyPy, as it did give 10x to 100x speedup over Cython in our case.

 A speedy Cython implementation of the Reed-Solomon library is included.
-It should provide C-speed (a little better than PyPy) for all scripts.
+It should provide C-speed for all scripts (as long as you use --ecc_algo 1 or 2, not 3 nor 4).
 It is not needed, since a pure-python implementation is used by default, but it can be useful if you want to encode big datasets of several hundred of GB.

 If you want to build it the C/Cython implementation, do the following: